 Why is this issue important?

 Summary of the discussion topic

 Other significant points outside the main topic of discussion

 The speed blogging technique has been used by various workshops the Institute has organised and co-organised.
 Here is a list of some and their speed blog outputs:

-We have a frequently asked questions in research software page, showing the questions that were discussed at various workshops and their resulting speed blog or blog series.
+We have a frequently discussed topics in research software page, showing the questions that were discussed at various workshops and their resulting speed blog or blog series.
 Useful for getting up to speed on a particular question and knowing where to start from for further discussions on the same topic.

 Further guidance on contributing to the Software Sustainability Institute website (e.g. blogs and speed blogs) is available.